 Some house girls, like Caroline Kinyanjui’s stay for years (they’ve been together thirteen years –read Caroline’s story here), but that is rare nowadays for there seems to be very few homes that retain one house girl for long.
-Many homes today experience a high turnover of house girls and if you clock one year with the same house girl, that is considered quite an achievement.
+Many homes today experience a high turnover of house girls.
+But does this high turnover have any effect on the children?

-I talked to a mom, a sociologist and a child psychologist about this issue.
-Read on…
+I talked to a mom, a sociologist and a child psychologist about this issue, which I hope will enlighten you.

 Lucy Kang’ethe has employed 15 house girls since she began hiring help to take care of her children four years ago.
 The mother of two – a four-year-old boy and a one-year-old girl – says that this number is exclusive of the girls who only work for one or two days then leave without warning.
 The reasons?

 “Whenever I have a new house girl, my children refuse to eat or sleep during the day if I’m not around.
 My son cries uncontrollably and becomes overly clingy when I’m around.
 It always takes time for them to adjust to the new one,” she says.